Know Why You Should

 Some painting contractors may try to save themselves time: they do a quick job, get your check and leave.
 Only after they are gone, do you realize they’ve missed a spot or left something undone.
 Be sure to work with a contractor who walks around your home and talks with you about all aspects of your project.
 A professional painting contractor will be willing to review their work and answer any questions.

 Ask a Professional Painter about a Guarantee

 6. What’s the length and scope of your guarantee and will it be provided in writing?

 Some painting companies say they offer a guarantee, but when pressed, they’ll admit that the guarantee is only the one offered by the paint manufacturer.
 If something fails, you may be able to get the paint replaced, but some contractors may still charge you for the labor to repaint your house.
 Be sure to hire a professional painting contractor who guarantees your satisfaction, including labor.
-Blue Sky Painting & Carpentry offers a two year guarantee on paint and labor.
+Blue Sky Painting & Carpentry offers a three year guarantee on paint and labor.